ICTU/quality-time/components/server/README.md

 The `name` is the default name of sources of this type.
 The `description` gives some background information on the source type.
 The `url` links to a landing page describing the source type.

+#### Parameters

 The `parameters` describe the parameters that need to be entered by the user to configure the source.
 Each parameter has a `name` used as label in the user interface.
 The `type` specifies the type of the parameter and the widget used to get user input.
 Possible values are `string`, `password`, `integer`, and `multiple_choice`.
 If the `type` is `integer` the `unit` and `min_value` need to be specified and optionally a `max_value`.
 If the `type` is `multiple_choice` the possible `values` need to be specified.
 A `default_value` can also be given.
 Also, an `api_values` mapping can specify how the values map to the values used in the API of the source.
 Finally, for each parameter, a list of `metrics` must be given for which the parameter is applicable.
 This is needed because not every metric needs the same parameters.

+#### Entities

+Measurement entities are the things that are counted or measured to get the measurement value.
+For example, the measurement entities of the 'violations' metric are the individual violations.
+Sometimes, the measurement entities are not interesting enough to show, e.g. when measuring the size in terms of lines of code.
+In other cases, groups of entities are shown, for example test runs as entities for the 'tests' metric.

-The `entities` object contains the name (both singular and plural) of the entities and a list of columns, the `attributes`, to be used to display the entities of the metric.
+The `entities` object contains the name (both singular and plural) of the entities and a list of `attributes`.
+The attributes are shown as columns in the front end.
 Each attribute/column consists of a `name`, which is used as column header, and a `key`, used to get the data from the database.
-The key `url` can be used to specify which field contains the url to be used in the column.
+An attribute/column can have a key `url` to specify which field contains the url to be used in the column.
 In theory, each column can link to a different url this way.
-To specify the data type of the column, use the `type` key.
+To specify the data type of the attribute/column, use the `type` key.
 If no type is specified, `string` is assumed and no special formatting is applied.
 Other types supported at the moment are `date`, `datetime`, `float`, `integer`, and `status`.
 When using `date` or `datetime`, the column should be an ISO-formatted date or datetime string and `Date.toLocaleDateString()` or `Date.toLocaleString()` is used to format the date or datetime.
-Values can be mapped to colors using the `color` key with a column-value-to-color mapping as value.
+Values can be mapped to colors using the optional `color` key with a column-value-to-color mapping as value.
 Possible colors are `positive` (green), `negative` (red), `warning` (yellow) and `active` (grey).
 These correspond to the possible [states of table rows in Semantic UI React](https://react.semantic-ui.com/collections/table/#states).

 Users can mark entities as false positive to ignore them.
 By default *Quality-time* subtracts one from the metric value for each ignored entity.
 However, this would be incorrect if an entity represents a value greater than one, for example when the metric is the amount of ready user story points and each entity is a user story.
 In that case *Quality-time* can use an attribute of the entity to subtract from the value.
 The attribute `measured_attribute` determines which attribute to use: